Open Space Committee

 Click here for Trail Maps and Trail Information

-If you have any questions, please feel free to email the Open Space Committee at: openspace@townofmerrimac.com
+If you have any questions, please email the Open Space Committee: openspace@townofmerrimac.com.

 New Bench Installed on Cobbler’s Brook Trail in Town Forest